aunrea/MMM-Hindi_WOTD/README.md

 ## Description

-Polish can be difficulty to learn, so I created this [Magic Mirror](https://github.com/MichMich/MagicMirror) module that scrapes a Hindi Word of the Day from [https://www.hindipod101.com/hindi-phrases/](https://www.hindipod101.com/hindi-phrases/).
+Hindi can be difficulty to learn, so I created this [Magic Mirror](https://github.com/MichMich/MagicMirror) module that scrapes a Hindi Word of the Day from [https://www.hindipod101.com/hindi-phrases/](https://www.hindipod101.com/hindi-phrases/).
 It formats the Hindi word and sentences, and their English translations, creating a result like the one above, and displays it in the document.

 Includes:
 1. The word of the day